revaldinho/f100l/src/doc/F100CPU.rst

 downsizing existing applications running using mini-computers and software.

-As well as being one of the first of the 16 bit processors the F100-L was unusual in that it was designed using a bipolar technology (Common Diffusion Isolation, or CDI) when other manufacturers had already turned to planar MOS processes to improve component densities.
+As well as being one of the first of the 16 bit processors the F100-L was unusual in that it was designed using a bipolar technology when other manufacturers had already turned to planar MOS processes to improve component densities.
 The choice of bipolar technology was driven by the radiation hardness requirement and eventually it was shown that the F100-L was almost totally latch-up resistant even after significant doses of radiation.[11]
-Fortunately then, Ferranti were already technology leaders in the fabrication and application of bipolar design for both linear and logical applications through their Common Diffusion Isolation (CDI) process.
+Ferranti were already technology leaders in the fabrication and application of bipolar design for both linear and logical applications through their Common Diffusion Isolation (CDI) process.